I'm a Rainbow

-I'm a Rainbow is the ninth studio album recorded by Donna Summer.
-The album was recorded in 1981 and scheduled to be released on October 5 but was shelved.
-It would not be released until fifteen years later on August 20, 1996.
-There was no official release or promotion for the album.
-There are also no singles and no music videos from the album.
+I'm a Rainbow is the ninth studio album recorded by American singer-songwriter Donna Summer.
+The album was recorded in 1981 and scheduled to be released on October 5 of that year but was shelved.
+It was not released until fifteen years later, on August 20, 1996, by Casablanca and Mercury Records.
+There was no promotion for the album.
+No singles or music videos were released.
 AllMusic gave the album a positive review, naming it her most personal record.

-In 2021, Summer's estate released a reedited version of the album, subtitled Recovered & Recoloured.
-The new edition is reduced to 10 tracks (15 on vinyl and streaming releases), with each song remixed by contemporary producers and remixers.
+In 2021, Summer's estate released a remixed version of the album, subtitled "Recovered & Recoloured".
+The new edition is reduced to fifteen tracks (featuring ten songs, some appearing in multiple edits), with each song remixed by contemporary producers and remixers.

-Background
+Development

 After making her name as the biggest selling and most important female artist of the disco era in the 1970s, Summer had signed to Geffen Records in 1980 and released the new wave-influenced album The Wanderer.
 I'm a Rainbow, a double album set, was set to be its follow-up (Summer had gained much success during the 1970s with double albums).
-Donna had just recently given birth to her second child, daughter Brooklyn, when work was to start on the album.
+Summer had recently given birth to her second child, daughter Brooklyn, when work was to start on the album.
 Things in the recording studio were not the same as before.
-As Harold Faltermeyer recalls, "Donna had changed and was going through some things we couldn't help with.
+Songwriter Harold Faltermeyer later recalled, "Donna had changed and was going through some things we couldn't help with.
 Things had changed and scheduled recording sessions were not kept.
 When Geffen stopped by the studio to check on progress, he was unhappy with what he had heard.
 There were only a few songs finished and most were in demo phase."

-He cancelled the project and insisted that Summer part company with Giorgio Moroder and Pete Bellotte, who had produced and co-written, and with whom Summer had been working since the early 1970s.
-Harold Faltermeyer was unaware that the project had been released in 1996 under the name 'I'm a Rainbow'.
-"The project was cancelled; I still have the tapes, we never completed the project.
+Geffen canceled the project and insisted that Summer part company with Giorgio Moroder and Pete Bellotte, who had produced and co-written it, and with whom Summer had been working since the early 1970s.
+She was instead paired up with producer Quincy Jones and began work on her 1982 self-titled album.
+This effectively ended Summer's working relationship with the Moroder/Bellotte team, with whom she had created ten critically acclaimed albums.

+Faltermeyer was unaware that the project had been released in 1996 under the name I'm a Rainbow, saying in 2012, "The project was cancelled; I still have the tapes, we never completed the project.
 There was never any title."

-She was instead paired up with producer Quincy Jones and begun work on the 1982 self-titled album.
-This effectively ended Summer's working relationship with the Moroder, Bellotte team, with whom she created 10 critically acclaimed albums.
+Release

-Over the years, songs from I'm a Rainbow were released on other compilations.
+Over the years, songs from I'm a Rainbow were released on other compilations: